 The sentiment conveyed in the first verse of the foregoing song, calling upon the brotherhood to rejoice in consequence of having arrived at the end of their labors, is well illustrated in the following extract from Bryant's mythology, (vol. iii. p.
-38.) which alludes to a fact noticed above.
+38.) which alludes to a . fact noticed above.

 "Part of the ceremony in the Eleusinian mysteries was a night scene, attended with tears and lamentations, on account of some person who was supposed to have been lost; but at the close a priest used to present himself to the people who were mourning, and bid them to be of good courage, for the Deity whom they lamented as lost, was preserved; and that they would now have some comfort, some respit after all their labor.
-To which was added, I have escaped a calamity, and that another be chosen who has a strong, clear voice, and is perfectly acquainted with the detail of rites and ceremonies.
+To which was added, I have escaped a calamity, and this fact.
+"Peking--- His Majesty, a few days ago, when worshipping and offering sacri-fice on the altar of Huang Te, the Yellow Emperor, and divine originator of agricul-ture, drank the 'cup of bliss,' and performed the grand ceremony of thrice kneeling, and nine times putting his forehead to the ground.
+It seems he did not much like it, for he has censured the master of the ceremonies for giving the words, kneel-knock;-kneel-knock;-kneel-knock, too slowly.
+He complains also, that the man who read the prayer, had but a poor voice, and commands that another be chosen who has a strong, clear voice, and is perfectly acquainted with the durit of riles and carmonies. the detail of rites and coremonies.